On persistence of spatial analyticity in the hyper-dissipative Navier-Stokes models: Preliminaries

 \section{Preliminaries}

-The purpose of this section is to review some concepts and results from the general theory of controlling the $L^\infty$-fluctuations with sparseness of the regions of intense fluid activity presented in \citet{Grujic2013, Bradshaw2019, Grujic2020}.
+The purpose of this section is to review some concepts and results from the general theory of controlling the $L^\infty$-fluctuations via sparseness of the regions of intense fluid activity presented in \citet{Grujic2013, Bradshaw2019, Grujic2020}.

 The first one is a local-in-time spatial analyticity result focusing on derivatives of order $k$.

 \begin{theorem} [\citet{Grujic2020}] Let $\beta > 1, u_0 \in L^2$, $k$ a positive integer and $D^{i}u_0 \in L^\infty$ for $0 \le i \le k$.
 Fix a constant $M>1$ and let